spatialthoughts/qgis-tutorials/fa/_sources/docs/3/contour_3d_styling.rst.txt

   .. image:: /static/3/contour_3d_styling/images/14.png
     :align: center

 15. Below `Geometry Generator` in the symbol window, select the :guilabel:`Simple Line` layer to access it's properties.
-Click on :guilabel:`Data define override` button for :guilabel:`Color` and select the :guilabel:`Edit` menu.
+Click on the :guilabel:`Data define override` button for :guilabel:`Color` and select the :guilabel:`Edit` menu.

   .. image:: /static/3/contour_3d_styling/images/15.png
     :align: center

-15. This brings up the :guilabel:`Expression Builder` dialog for the color of the line.
+16. This brings up the :guilabel:`Expression Builder` dialog for the color of the line.
 Enter this expression to color contour lines by `contourelevation` value from the *wiki-1.02* color ramp.
-Click :guilabel:`OK`.
 We need to map the elevation values to the range expected by the color ramp (0 to 1).
 Instead of `scale_linear` function used earlier, we use the `scale_polynomial` function to scale the values in a non-linear way.
+Once the expression is entered, click :guilabel:`OK`.

   .. code-block:: none